cfsworkload/smart-home-monitor/README.md

-# Workload - Insurance IOT
+# Workload - Smart Home Monitor

-## Learn how to use IOT data to simulate insurance use cases
+## Learn how to use IOT data to provide useful use cases and predictive analytics
-The Insurance IOT app shows how you can use the **IoT Foundation**, **IoT Real-Time Insights**, and **dashDB** services to simulate grabbing IOT data from a broker and using it to provide meaniful real time data simulating Insurance company use.
+The Smart Home Monitor app shows how you can use the **IoT Foundation**, **IoT Real-Time Insights**, and **dashDB** services to simulate grabbing energy usage IOT data from an in-home appliance and use it to provide meaniful real time data.

 ## Introduction
-This Insurance IOT app has been created so you can deploy it into your personal DevOps space after signing up for Bluemix and DevOps Services.
-When you deploy the pipeline to Bluemix, the **Internet of Things Foundation**, **IoT Real-Time Insights**, and **dashDB** services will be created, a front end web application, a back end **Node-red** application, and trains the services.
+This Smart Home app has been created so that you can deploy it into your personal DevOps space after signing up for Bluemix and DevOps Services.
+When you deploy to Bluemix, the **Internet of Things Foundation** service, **IoT Real-Time Insights** service , the **dashDB** service, a front end web application, a back end **Node-red** application are all created.
+The deployment pipeline also trains the services.
+Once deployed, you can view the real time IOT data from the appliance hosted in the **Internet of Things Foundation** service, see the results of taking that data and querying **dashDB** for list of insurance approved electricians in the device's area, and get the likelihood of the appliance owner churning from the home insurance provider based on enegy use.
+This likelihood is decided by training **dashDB** with historical data to produce a decision tree that you than pass the appliance's current power us to return likely or not likely.
+Also when high power usage is detected on the appliance, an alert is triggered in the **IoT Real-Time Insights** service, which triggers an email being sent to a specified email.

 ## Create accounts and log in